 Corporal punishment has been used to discipline students in the schools.
-It entails inflicting pain to student with the aim of reforming or disciplining them(Dupper &Amy 244).
-In the modern days, children rights and human right activists have intensely advocated against the use of corporal punishment.
+It entails inflicting pain on students with the aim of reforming or disciplining them(Dupper &Amy 244).
+In the modern days, children’s rights and human rights activists have intensely advocated against the use of corporal punishment.
 However, many researchers and writers have focused too much on the destructive effects of using corporal punishment with little concentration on its benefits.
-Therefore, this paper seeks to debate whether corporal punishment is beneficial or harmful to students, by exploring the major effects that it has on children, according to the arguments of its advocates and its opponents.
+Therefore, this paper seeks to debate whether corporal punishment is beneficial or harmful to students by exploring the major effects that it has on children, according to the arguments of its advocates and its opponents.

-Middleton (255) suggests that teacher ought to realize that at the school level, children are at asensitive age.
-In case they get subjected to any form of physical torture, their chances of developing fear or phobia to meet or approach a teacher, will be high.
-This he says, may make the child abandon school (Middleton 256).
+Middleton (255) suggests that teachers ought to realize that at the school level, children are at a sensitive age.
+If they get subjected to any form of physical torture, their chances of developing fear or phobia of meeting or approaching a teacher will be high.
+He says this may cause the child to abandon school (Middleton 256).
 He adds that students who are subjected to corporal punishment neither love nor respect their teachers, yet respect and love are fundamental for the general development of each and every student’s personality.
-This he says, is because a teacher is supposed to be a role model figure to the student.
+He says this because a teacher is supposed to be a role model for the student.

 The teacher, through his actions and behavior, has to set an example for the students.
-He should handle the students patiently, guiding and advising them to succeedin all the spheres of life like in academics, music, sports, as well as other co-curricular activities.
-He also believes that students are expected to be friendly and free with the teachers to enable them clarify their doubts and ask questions.
+He should handle the students patiently, guiding and advising them to succeed in all the spheres of life, like academics, music, sports, and other co-curricular activities.
+He also believes that students are expected to be friendly and free with the teachers to enable them to clarify their doubts and ask questions.
 At the same time, the students should demonstrate obedience and respect towards the teachers(Middleton 260).
-According to him, this respect and obedience however, cannot be forcibly demanded through corporal punishment.
+According to him, this respect and obedience, however, cannot be forcibly demanded through corporal punishment.
 It should be left to come instinctively through deep regard for the teachers.

-Owen (87) posits that corporal punishment have no positive effect on the behavior of a student.
+Owen (87) posits that corporal punishment has no positive effect on the behavior of a student.
 Instead, it makes the situation worse.
-For example, a very naughty student or one who is not much interested in studies, is exposed to corporal punishment, he may turn to be more aggressive in nature.
+For example, a very naughty student or one who is not very interested in studies is exposed to corporal punishment, and he may turn to be more aggressive in nature.
 This may make him abandon school (Owen 88).
-As a result of such drastic decision, the student’s future may be disastrous.
+As a result of such drastic decisions, the student’s future may be disastrous.
 He strengthens his argument that a student may experience permanent physical disorders as a result of being subjected to corporal punishment.
 For example, inflicting hard slaps on a student’s ears may render him totally deaf for the entire part of his life.

-Harsh canning and whipping in the legs or hands of a student may damage the muscles and bones hence paralyzing the student.
+Harsh canning and whipping in the legs or hands of a student may damage the muscles and bones, hence paralyzing the student.
 Unnecessary trauma and injuries can also be caused by corporal punishment.
-He further adds that several acts of corporal punishment leaves bruises and visible marks on a student’s body.
+He further adds that several acts of corporal punishment leave bruises and visible marks on a student’s body.
 The mental torture resulting from corporal punishment, mostly for vulnerable students, may last a lifetime(Owen 89).
-Generally, according to him, corporal punishment have no effect of changing or improving bad behavior.
+Generally, according to him, corporal punishment has no effect on changing or improving bad behavior.
 Instead, it can directly lead to lifelong psychological problems.

-In conclusion, the paper has looked into the major arguments both for, and against corporal punishment in schools.
+In conclusion, the paper has looked into the major arguments both for and against corporal punishment in schools.
 It has extensively explored the practical sides as well as the potential flaws of this system of punishment.
-In my own opinion, I believe that capital punishment is a defective system of instilling discipline among students and that other superior methods of disciplining students exist.
+In my own opinion, capital punishment is a defective system of instilling discipline among students, and other superior methods of disciplining students exist.
 These include community service and suspension.
 These methods can be considered more effective since they provide punishment minus the abuse.

 Annotated Bibliography for Corporal Punishment in Schools